 Winter just does not feel like winter without an ample supply of baked goods.
 My husband is a cobbler and pie lover, and I a muffin, cake, and cookie gal.
 Together, we have spent many a winter eve enjoying a fresh blackberry cobbler with whipped cream, or woke to a delicious blueberry muffin.
 But this winter, baking has been a bit more challenging because we do not have an oven.

-Thankfully, we have learned several creative ways how to bake without an oven.
+Thankfully, we have learned how to bake without an oven.

 Baking in Dutch Ovens

 Being more of a backpacking family than a camping family, we had never really explored the world of Dutch oven baking.
 Typically, Dutch oven users suggest using charcoal briquets, and it is a more refined way of controlling temperature for your baking, but our family prefers to use wood over charcoal briquets.
 It’s a lot cheaper, and we never run out of wood!

 First, we build a great big campfire in our backyard…

 Then, we pile hot coals on top of the Dutch Oven, and underneath.
 You’ll want to put about 2/3 of the coals on top, and 1/3 on the bottom.
 A great Dutch oven pot will have a lip on the lid to hold the coals in place, and legs to allow you to place coals in a circle underneath the pot.
 This is a good model to check out.